Travel and Re-Entry

 Traveling Outside of the U.S. (With Exit and Reentry)

 If your post-completion OPT has been approved (EAD card has been issued by USCIS) and you have a job or a job offer, you may leave and re-enter the U.S. in order to begin or resume employment.
 If your post-completion OPT has not yet been approved, it is generally permitted (with the appropriate travel documentation) to leave and then re-enter the US, even if you do not yet have a job or job offer.
-However, the Office of International Education and Global Engagement does not recommending traveling outside the U.S. with a pending OPT status for the following reasons:
+However, the International Office does not recommending traveling outside the U.S. with a pending OPT status for the following reasons:

 • Re-entry to the U.S. is always at the discretion of the officer at the U.S. port of entry.
 Customs and Border Protection (CBP) officers are not always consistent in determining which documents are required for re-entry with a pending or approved OPT application.